MovingBlocks/Terasology/docs/Modules.md

 * [ManualLaborEventualSkills](https://github.com/Terasology/ManualLaborEventualSkills) - bridge module for adding EventualSkills to ManualLabor
 * [MarcinScIncubator](https://github.com/Terasology/MarcinScIncubator) - parking lot for tools used in @MarcinSc's many modules without a more explicit home yet
 * [MarkovChains](https://github.com/Terasology/MarkovChains) - Library module with some pseudo random math stuff
 * [MasterOfOreon](https://github.com/Terasology/MasterOfOreon) - Master the Oreons, or others like them, from the throne-world of the Ancients!
-A menu command system, default show/hide key `O`
+A menu command System, default show/hide key `O`
 * [Maze](https://github.com/Terasology/Maze) - a maze generator.
 Right-click with the provided maze tool on one block then again on another and a maze will generate between the two points (in multiple layers if the area is tall enough)
 * [MedievalCities](https://github.com/Terasology/MedievalCities) - a set of building templates for a medieval era city
 * [Minerals](https://github.com/Terasology/Minerals) - a large collection of mineral blocks
-* [Miniion](https://github.com/Terasology/Miniion) - base creature control system, used by MasterOfOreon - old module that has gone through a few redesigns
+* [Miniion](https://github.com/Terasology/Miniion) - base creature control System, used by MasterOfOreon - old module that has gone through a few redesigns
 * [Minimap](https://github.com/Terasology/Minimap) - a basic minimap.
 Show/hide with `M` by default and zoom with numpad `-` and `+`
 * [MobileBlocks](https://github.com/Terasology/MobileBlocks) - supports blocks that can move their location based on some directions
 * [ModularComputers](https://github.com/Terasology/ModularComputers) - central module for the creation of computers that themselves can have "hardware modules" of sorts added to them in-game to add interesting functionality